microsoft/LightGBM/docs/Advanced-Topics.rst

     1
     ...

-It means the position of the first data row, when presented to a user, was ``3``, second was ``4``, and so on.
+It means the position of the document from the first data row, when presented to a user, was ``3``, second was ``4``, and so on.
 The positions could be any (arbitrary) integer number and could encode a position of an item even in complex layouts (it is up to the LightGBM user to perform such encoding/enumeration).

 The position file corresponds with training data file line by line, and has one position per line.